vini-karumuru/QAA/README.md

     - matplotlib
     - htseq

-11. Download the publicly available Campylomormyrus compressirostris genome fasta file from [Dryad](https://datadryad.org/dataset/doi:10.5061/dryad.c59zw3rcj) and generate an alignment database from it.
+11. Download the publicly available Campylomormyrus compressirostris genome fasta and gff file from [Dryad](https://datadryad.org/dataset/doi:10.5061/dryad.c59zw3rcj) and generate an alignment database from it.
+If the download fails, the files are available 'GIVE FILE PATH HERE'.
 Align the reads to your C. compressirostris database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

   > [!IMPORTANT]
   > You will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.
+You may need to convert the gff file into a gtf file for this to work successfully.

 12. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
 Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).